 Finally, use ASTM D3498-03 compliant adhesives to field glue plywood to lumber framing.

-Keep this information handy onsite and make sure to consult the Specifications Guide for further details.
+Keep this information handy onsite and make sure to consult the Specifier Guide for further details.
 If you have any other questions, contact us.
 We’ll be happy to help.

 Enjoy your installation!